 Cost of living in Bosnia and Herzegovina

-Bosnia and Herzegovina is not the ideal expat destination for those with children as there are very few international schools in the country, most of which are in Sarajevo.
+Bosnia and Herzegovina is not the ideal expat destination for those with children, as there are currently less than 10 international schools in the country, most of which are in Sarajevo.

 Climate in Bosnia and Herzegovina